Roman Phifer: College career

 As a senior at UCLA, Phifer totaled 71 tackles (9 for a loss) 3 interceptions and 3 sacks and was named an honorable mention All-America.
 He missed the 1989 season due to an off-field beating incident along with teammate Damion Lyons.
 Their prior year, 1988, Phifer was primarily a special teams player, recorded 14 tackles (seven unassisted) on defense.
 As a Sophomore in 1987 he recorded 27 tackles, including one for a loss.
 He redshirted his freshman year of 1986.

 Professional career

+Phifer bench pressed 380 pounds.
+Scouts said, "An underrated outside linebacker who came on strong his senior year.
+Very good open field tackler with legitimate speed and cover ability, Uses his quickness in rushing the passer."